ACHIEVING NET ZERO //

 Hydro Energy - Main Text

 Hydropower has been a source of electricity generation since the late 19th century.
-The first hydroelectric system in the world was built in the UK in Northumberland, England, in 1878 and was used to power a single lamp.
-The UK currently has over 1,600 hydropower plants with over 80 in Scotland.
+The first hydroelectric system in the world was built in the UK in Northumberland, England, in 1878 and powered a single lamp.
+Today, the UK has over 1,600 hydropower plants, with more than 80 located in Scotland.

 Scotland's hydropower is a vital, long-established renewable source, where the focus in recent years has started to shift to large-scale pumped storage, despite some challenges like planning hurdles and punitive rates for small schemes.
 Hydropower continues to be essential for integrating intermittent renewables into the countries Net Zero goals.